England thrash Bulgaria after game halted over racist abuse

 “I explained to the players that if anything else did happen in the second half we would be coming off.
 We all saw the second half was calmer and that allowed our players to do their talking with the football.”

+“It’s a very delicate subject,” Balakov told reporters.
+“I do not think there is a single person in Bulgaria who would say that racism is something pleasant.

+“But at the same time, it is very strange how this topic is interpreted in football.
+I have heard absolutely nothing (during the game).”

-Ross Barkley and Raheem Sterling both scored twice after Marcus Rashford opened the scoring and captain Harry Kane finished off the rout, Bulgaria’s heaviest home defeat, as the visitors recovered from a 2-1 loss to Czech Republic on Friday.
+On the pitch, Ross Barkley and Raheem Sterling both netted twice after Marcus Rashford got the opener and captain Harry Kane finished off the rout, Bulgaria’s heaviest home defeat, as the visitors recovered from a 2-1 loss to the Czech Republic on Friday.

-England, who moved closer to a place at Euro 2020, are top with 15 points from six games, three ahead of the Czech Republic and four in front of Kosovo who beat Montenegro 2-0.
+England, who moved closer to a place at Euro 2020, are top of the group with 15 points from six games, three ahead of the Czechs and four in front of Kosovo who beat Montenegro 2-0.

 A group of black-clad Bulgarian fans, some of whom were making right-wing salutes, were moved from an area behind the dugout with home team captain Ivelin Popov trying to appeal to the supporters in a heated discussion at halftime.